Logo

 Disadvantages

-A hybrid testing framework combines Data-Driven and Keyword-Driven testing methodologies.
-So, it can take the benefits of both Data-Driven and Keyword-Driven frameworks.
-It takes advantage of the data files to store keywords associated with the program under test.
-These terms explain the sequence of activities necessary to carry out a particular stage.
-Sets of test data can be stored in the same data file or another source (Excel, CSV, JSON, database, ...).
-In a Hybrid-driven framework, the Keyword- Driven concept is taken to select the action to execute, and the Data-Driven concept is to execute a set of data within one test script.
+A hybrid testing framework combines Data-Driven and Keyword-Driven testing methodologies, giving teams the benefits of both Data-Driven and Keyword-Driven frameworks.
+Hybrid frameworks take advantage of data files to store keywords associated with the program under test.
+Those terms explain the sequence of activities necessary to carry out a particular stage.
+Sets of test data can be stored in the same data file or another source (Excel, CSV, JSON, database, etc.).
+In a Hybrid-driven framework, the Keyword-Driven concept is used to select the action to execute, and the Data-Driven concept executes a set of data within one test script.

 • Data-Driven Testing (DDT): In a Hybrid-Driven Framework, data is separated from the test scripts.
 Test data is stored in external data sources (e.g., Excel sheets, databases), and test scripts are designed to be reusable and independent of the test data.